wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-create-multi-vm-deployment-xplat-cli.md

 <properties
-   pageTitle="Create a multi-VM deployment with the Azure CLI | Windows Azure" description="Learn how to create a multi-VM deployment using the classic deployment model and the Azure CLI." services="virtual-machines" documentationCenter="nodejs"
+   pageTitle="Create a multi-VM deployment with the Azure CLI | Azure" description="Learn how to create a multi-VM deployment using the classic deployment model and the Azure CLI." services="virtual-machines" documentationCenter="nodejs"